-As the temperature dynamics of the real system are relatively slow with a timeconstant of 1075 s, we will use a simulated model that runs ten times as fast during the design phase of the controller.
-This avoids too much tedious waiting.
-The animation window, see figure 2(c), shows the status of the simulated tank.
+As the temperature dynamics of the real system are relatively slow with a time constant of 1075 s, we will use a simulated model that runs ten times as fast during the design phase of the controller.
+The animation window, see Figure 2(c), shows the status of the simulated tank.
 It is also updated when running the real process.

-The heat control signal u and the temperature T are plotted in another window, see figure 2(b).
+The heat control signal u and the temperature T are plotted in another window, see Figure 2(b).
+In this window the nominal control signal v1 and the temperature reference Tref are also plotted.
 The plots should be used to evaluate the controller performance.
-The plotting can be halted by clicking Stop Plot in Client OpCom, see figure 2(d), and started anew by clicking Start Plot.
+The plotting can be paused and resumed by clicking Pause and Continue in the Plotter, see Figure 2(b).
+The y-axis scale of the control signal plotter can also be changed with the Toogle Zoom button.

 JGrafchart communicates both with the real and the simulated process.
-JGrafchart decides whether to simulate or talk to the real process by means of the boolean variable Simulation in the Top workspace of the JGrafchart application, shown in figure 2(a).
-If Simulation is 1 the simulated model, running ten times as fast as the real process, provides your controller with measurement signals.
+If Simulation in JGrafchart is 1 the simulated model, running ten times as fast as the real process, is used.
 If Simulation is 0 the real world process is used.
 The necessary time-scaling of parameters is done automatically.
-We will see later how to toggle this mode.